Individual Income Tax

 Resident taxpayers who are required to file a federal individual income tax return are required to file a Louisiana income tax return, IT-540, reporting all of their income.
 If a Louisiana resident earns income in another state, that income is also taxable by Louisiana.
 A temporary absence from Louisiana does not automatically change your domicile for individual income tax purposes.
 As a resident taxpayer, you are allowed a credit on Schedule G for the net tax liability paid to another state if that income is included on the Louisiana return.

 Residents may be allowed a deduction from taxable income of certain income items considered exempt by Louisiana law.
-For example, Louisiana residents who are members of the armed services and who were stationed outside the state on active duty for 120 or more consecutive days are entitled to a deduction of up to $30,000.
+For example, Louisiana residents who are members of the armed services and who were stationed outside the state on active duty for 120 or more consecutive days are entitled to a deduction of up to $30,000 and starting with tax year 2022, $50,000.
 In each case, the amount of income subject to a deduction must be included on the Louisiana resident return before the deduction can be allowed.

 Nonresident and Part-Year Resident Individual Income Tax